 Please read the file naming requirements below.
-When submitting you will be asked to read the rules and conditions, complete the entry form, sign the certification and agreement and make payment.
-If you belong to a supporting Photography Association, remember to enter your member ID.
-IT MUST BE ACTIVE AND WILL BE VERIFIED.
-And if you received an excellence or equivalent score in your association’s image competition you are eligible for a $20 discount code.
+When submitting you will be asked to read the rules and conditions, sign the certification, complete the entry form, upload your image folder, make payment, and agree to final terms.
+If you belong to one of our supporting Photography Associations, remember to enter your member ID, to receive preferred pricing.
+ID MUST BE ACTIVE AND WILL BE VERIFIED.
+Plus if you received an award/medal or top score in your association’s image competition you are eligible to submit one image complimentary.
 Please reach out to your association contact or the Team Canada committee to request your code.

 NOTE: The decision of the curators shall be final.
 WPC Team Canada Captain shall have the absolute and final authority to decide on any issue not specifically covered by these rules